divnori/divnori/README.md

 ### Hi there!
 My name is Divya.

 I am a Computer Science student at MIT interested in novel applications of AI/ML for drug discovery and disease diagnosis.

-**Skills:** Python, Java, C/C++, Molecular Operating Environment, MATLAB, Arduino

-**Packages:** PyTorch, TF-Keras, PyMOL, RDKit, NLTK, other Python data science libraries

 Feel free to reach out via email at divnor80@mit.edu

 <!--
 **divnori/divnori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.